mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 A03/75674
 COMBAT ARMOR
-Su’yerl armor is a common sight on the battlefields of the Hierate.
+Su'yerl armor is a common sight on the battlefields of the Hierate.
 It uses a sandwich of composite materials over a 0.5cm layer of bonded superdense plating and is then coated in a reflec lacquer.
-The armor is too heavy for most humans to wear and even Aslan warriors find long fights in su’yerl to be difficult propositions.
-Travellers with STR 8- suffer DM-2 to all checks involving physical actions while wearing su’yerl.
+The armor is too heavy for most humans to wear and even Aslan warriors find long fights in su'yerl to be difficult propositions.
+Travellers with STR 8- suffer DM-2 to all checks involving physical actions while wearing su'yerl.

 Armor Type Protection TL Rad Kg Cost Required Skill Combat Armor +15 12 120 14 Cr180000 Vacc Suit 1